Giovanni Semerano: The Origins of European Culture

-The origins of the European culture (not yet translated into English) has as subtitle Rivelazioni della linguistica storica (Revelations of historic linguistics - Leo Olschki, Florence 1984-1994).
+The origins of the European culture (not yet translated into English) has as subtitle Rivelazioni della linguistica storica (Revelations of historic linguistics - Leo Olschki, Florence 1984–1994).
 It is divided into 4 volumes, two of which are etymological dictionaries of Greek and Latin and modern entries.
 They treat thousands of ancient and modern words of European languages, that should be related to the age-old Semitic languages.

 The book starts by assuming an old cultural protohistoric unity of Europe and the Middle East, on the basis of a Mesopotamic derivation of many geographic and ethnic terms.
 The original meaning of the name of many cities, people, rivers, characters, belongings, typical verbs of thought and hand activities are also usually included in a generic Mediterranean substrate that gathers all that cannot be categorized in the Indoeuropean linguistic framework (Continental).
-The author suggests that the Akkadian language, the language with the oldest and widest written records, should be rather used as an alternative reference framework, since it also belongs to the family of Semitic languages and has the oldest evidence of Sumerian substrate, like the tens of thousands of tablets written in cuneiform, discovered in the archives of the old city of Ebla in Syria (Assyria) and dug out by the archaeologists during an Italian mission in 1968.
+The author suggests that the Akkadian language, the language with the oldest and widest written records, should be rather used as an alternative reference framework since it also belongs to the family of Semitic languages and has the oldest evidence of Sumerian substrate, like the tens of thousands of tablets written in cuneiform, discovered in the archives of the old city of Ebla in Syria (Assyria) and dug out by the archaeologists during an Italian mission in 1968.

-According to the author this linguistic framework proves the influence that Mesopotamia had on European civilizations, radiated along the Continental path of the Danube and along the coasts of the Mediterranean Sea, from Africa to Ireland. along the old trade roads of amber, tin and iron.
+According to the author, this linguistic framework proves the influence that Mesopotamia had on European civilizations, radiated along the Continental path of the Danube and along the coasts of the Mediterranean Sea, from Africa to Ireland. along the old trade roads of amber, tin and iron.

 L'infinito: un equivoco millenario

-The work (The endlessness: a millenary misunderstanding), with the subtitle of Le antiche civiltà del Vicino Oriente e le origini del pensiero greco (The oldest civilizations of the Middle East and the origins of the Greek thought), (edited by Bruno Mondadori, 2001, collana "Sintesi" ISBN 88-424-9762-2), aims to revise all languages as entities originating from a common Akkadic and Sumerian matrix.
+The work (The endlessness: a millenary misunderstanding), with the subtitle Le antiche civiltà del Vicino Oriente e le origini del pensiero greco (The oldest civilizations of the Middle East and the origins of the Greek thought), (edited by Bruno Mondadori, 2001, collana "Sintesi" ISBN 88-424-9762-2), aims to revise all languages as entities originating from a common Akkadic and Sumerian matrix.
 This allows the author to reinterpret radically the entire environment of Archaic and Classic Greece, no longer regarded as a miraculous island of rationality, but as a part of a unique community including Mesopotamia, Anatolia and Egypt.

 The theory of the volume is based on a new interpretation of the term Ápeiron, central in Anaximander's philosophy.
 Anaximander defines the element from which all things originate with the Greek term ápeiron, commonly held to be formed from a (alpha privative, "without") and péras ("determination", "limit"), and thus translated as "endless", "unlimited".
-According to Semerano, though, since the word péras has a short e, whereas ápeiron has a diphthong ei that reads as a long closed "e", the diphthong cannot be produced by the short e of péras.
+According to Semerano, though, since the word péras has a short e, whereas ápeiron has a diphthong ei that reads as a long-closed "e", the diphthong cannot be produced by the short e of péras.